ldaume/java-dependency/README.md

 # Abstract

-An easy starting point for a java dependency as a [template](https://www.lightbend.com/activator/template/java-dependency) which can be used with [Lightbend Activator](https://www.lightbend.com/activator/templates).
+An easy starting point for a java dependency as a [Giter8](http://www.foundweekends.org/giter8/) template which can be used with [sbt](http://www.scala-sbt.org/).

 # Template Usage
-`activator new PROJECTNAME java-dependency`
+`sbt new ldaume/java-dependency.g8 --name=java-dependency`

 # Usage